 Insurance Adjusters Will Try to Say You Don't Need an Attorney

 Of all the unscrupulous tactics employed by insurance companies and adjusters alike, this one is the worst and most egregious.
 Discouraging an injured party from seeking the advice of an attorney is a huge red flag.
 Remarks like this usually mean there is something they are trying to hide.
 Adjusters know that involving an attorney in the claim will likely result in a much higher payout to the injured party.

-As a result, the claims adjuster will have failed in their task of limiting the payout on said claim.
-You may also be told by an adjuster that the lawyer will take all of your money and you will net more without the involvement of an attorney, which is also a falsehood.
-Unrepresented parties generally walk away with far less than they would net even after paying attorney's fees.
-This would especially be true on behalf of a business during the Covid-19 pandemic in regards to business insurance.
+As a result, the claims adjuster will have failed in limiting the payout on said claim.
+An adjuster may also tell you a falsehood that the lawyer will take all of your money, and you will get more without the involvement of an attorney.
+Unrepresented parties generally walk away with far less than they would get even after paying attorney's fees.
+This would especially be true on behalf of a business during the Covid-19 pandemic regarding business insurance.

-The best thing that you can do to not only deal with insurance adjusters looking to reduce the value of your claim but also improve the likelihood of your case's success, in general, is speak to an experienced personal injury lawyer about your case.
-The help that they can provide you can ensure that your right to seek compensation is respected by insurance adjusters and send a message that your claim is to be taken seriously.
+The best thing that you can do to deal with insurance adjusters looking to reduce the value of your claim and improve the likelihood of your case's success is to speak to an experienced personal injury lawyer about your case.
+The help they can provide you can ensure that your right to seek compensation is respected by insurance adjusters and send a message that your claim is to be taken seriously.

-At Dolman Law Group Accident Injury Lawyers, PA, our attorneys have years of experience in dealing with insurance carriers and the claims adjusters they employ.
+At Dolman Law Group, our personal injury attorneys have years of experience in dealing with insurance carriers and the claims adjusters they employ.
 We know their tricks and how to best avoid them.
 Most importantly, we know your rights as an injured party and believe that you should too.
 If you or someone you know has been injured in a car accident and are now faced with the daunting task of dealing with insurance adjusters claiming to be “on your side,” we can help.